-I have also been in Social work for 32 years and worked hard to support troubled children and families who have unfortunately neglected themselves due to poor parenting.
+Having worked with children and families since 1987 and in Social work for many years, I have worked hard at supporting troubled children and families who have unfortunately neglected themselves due to poor parenting.
 I see the difference intervention makes to these families and have many success stories that keep me motivated to stay involved.

 I am a great advocate that everyone should eat the same meal as I grew up in a house that had different preferences and food intolerances and my brothers was gluten intolerant and my mum always catered for him in the meal which taught me to be inclusive and mindful of every one’s food tolerances.
 This is a really great way of offering food and I have I taught my children that there is something on the plate for everyone and we should all try to be sensitive to each other’s likes and dislikes.
 This helps build mutual respect, regard of different children’s taste buds as they develop as they grow and a key stage of their child development.
 Try introducing different food as this increases their experience the world and what is available and so as their bodies develop, so do their taste buds.